Mariana Manrique

 - Livsmedelsverket's web project owners.

-Are both private and corporate.
-Private users ate mostly concerned about safe food, food handling, good food habits, and food recalls.
-The corporate users go in the website to learn, and know how to comply with food legislations.
+Livsmedelsverket user’s are divided in private users and corporate users.
+Private users are mostly concerned about safe food, good food habits, and food recalls.
+The corporate users go in the website to learn, and know how to comply with food legislation in Sweden.

 Illustration depicting two characters.